Give It Away Now: On AI, Creativity, and Staying Human

 Why are you creating?

-If the answer is to sell as much as possible, AI will gladly help you.
+If the answer is to sell as much as possible — that’s just business.

 Learn to use the tools.